karoliscfd/bohemia/guides/guide_google_maps.md

 ### Use in the field

+- Navigate to [THIS PAGE](https://github.com/databrew/bohemia/blob/master/guides/guide_google_maps.md) on the phone web browser.
-- Open the link to the public URL of the map: https://www.google.com/maps/d/u/0/edit?mid=1JCoPmqi2lb-2ypgEMmvBs3UzfQKjJ4Uk&usp=sharing
+- Click the link to the public URL of the map: https://www.google.com/maps/d/u/0/edit?mid=1JCoPmqi2lb-2ypgEMmvBs3UzfQKjJ4Uk&usp=sharing

 ![](img/google/1.jpg)